Validation

 See also

-- Error handling: the RFC 7807 pipeline and how
+- Error handling: typed errors and the RFC 7807 exception-filter pipeline.

 - DTO validator: the class-validator-flavoured walkthrough.